 Management/Leadership

-Whereas an MBA focuses on the administrative side of business, a leadership and management master’s degree focuses more on the people side of things.
-So if you relate well to people and find you can motivate a team, this may be a top option.
+Veterans typically have outstanding leadership, discipline, and teamwork skills, which makes them a perfect fit for a leadership and management master’s degree.
+This program builds on their existing skills and helps them easily shift into non-military leadership positions in various industries.
+While an MBA focuses on the administrative side of business, a leadership and management master’s degree focuses more on the people side of things.
+If you relate well to people and find you can motivate a team, this may be a top option.

 Team building/leading, coaching/mentoring, motivation, organizing, communication, and project management.